anxelswanz/ifindpal_front_end_pro/README.md

 Now it's open-source!!!

-[iFindpal is a website for people of common interests to ]
+[iFindpal is a website for people of common interests to do events together ~ ]